 The key to dealing with potentially problematic members is to focus more on their ideas than their delivery of these ideas.
 More often than not, we are blinded by the personality of an individual and can’t see anything beyond that.
-A negative group member may have ideas that seem viable but no one wants to try it because the person delivering the ideas is unlikable.
+A negative team member may have ideas that seem viable but no one wants to try it because the person delivering the ideas is unlikable.
 On the other hand, a personable group member may be contributing little to the project but everyone wants the person around because of the fun he or she brings to the group.

-List every idea that comes from the members and take note of the person who shared a particular idea just in case you need to ask follow up questions.
+List every idea that comes from the members and takes note of the person who shared a particular idea just in case you need to ask to follow up questions.
 Be objective when discussing suggestions with your group members.
 Always present the pros and cons of a particular idea in a way that the members can judge for themselves which ones would work well for the group without any consideration of who pitched the idea in the first place.

-Share the Credit
+Share the Credit in Your Group Projects

 If you’re the leader of the group, it’s easy to take credit for everything the group achieved.
 After all, being the leader could mean you dealt with every aspect of the work regardless of the number of people involved.
 But always give credit where credit is due.
 Don’t hog the spotlight when your project gets raves and praise from your professors, and always mention that it was the whole team’s effort that made the project work.
 You never know when you will have to work with the same group again, and you want them to remember you as the leader who was gracious enough to give everyone a chance to shine.